 - 1 tub Philadelphia cream cheese (about 8 oz/ 250g) Feel free to substitute with another brand if necessary.

-- Kewpie mayonnaise After emptying the cream cheese into the mixing bowl, squeeze the Kewpie mayo into the (empty) cream cheese container till it's about ⅓-½ full.
+- 4 oz mayonnaise After emptying the cream cheese into the mixing bowl, squeeze the Kewpie mayo into the (empty) cream cheese container till it's about ⅓-½ full.
 (I do this to save on the washing up!)
-Substitute: regular mayo
+I like Kewpie Mayo but you can also use regular mayo

-- 6 cloves minced garlic Substitute: garlic powder If refrigerating the dip then eating it, use more garlic, as the coldness will dull the flavour.
+- 6 cloves fresh garlic Minced.
+Substitute: garlic powder If refrigerating the dip then eating it, use more garlic, as the coldness will dull the flavour.

 - ½ teaspoon Salt If adding canned tuna, add the tuna THEN salt as the tuna is already super salty.